Registration is now OPEN!

 University of Edinburgh

-I am a PhD student in Karen Halliday's lab, where I investigate how light controls protein translation.
+Amy is a PhD student in Karen Halliday's lab, where she investigates how light controls protein translation.

 Hannah Walters